Mouse keys: Enabling

-Under the X Window Systems Xorg and XFree86 used on Unix-like systems such as Linux, BSD, and AIX, MouseKeys (and MouseKeysAccel), when available, is nominally (de)activated by ++.
+Under the X Window Systems X.Org and XFree86 used on Unix-like systems such as Linux, BSD, and AIX, MouseKeys (and MouseKeysAccel), when available, is nominally (de)activated by ++.
 MouseKeys without acceleration (also known as plot mode) is sometimes available with +.
-This is nominally independent of the Window Manager in use, but may be overridden, or even made unavailable by a configuration file.
+This is nominally independent of the window manager in use, but may be overridden, or even made unavailable by a configuration file.

 Before enabling, it may be necessary to change system configuration.
 The setxkbmap utility can be used to change the configuration under Xorg: